ipavlopoulos/ipavlopoulos.github.io/publications.md

 ## publications in peer-reviewed conference proceedings

+* Miliou, I., Pavlopoulos, J., Papapetrou, P. (2021).
+Sentiment Nowcasting During the COVID-19 Pandemic.
+In International Conference on Discovery Science, pp. 218-228.

+* Ljungman, J. and Lislevand, V. and Pavlopoulos, J. and Farazouli, A. and Lee, Z. and Papapetrou, P. and Fors, U. (2021).
+Automated Grading of Exam Responses: An Extensive Classification Benchmark.
+In International Conference on Discovery Science, pp. 3-18.

+* Kougia, V. and Pavlopoulos, J. (2021).
+Multimodal or Text?
+Retrieval or BERT?
+Benchmarking Classifiers for the Shared Task on Hateful Memes.
+In the 5th Workshop on Online Abuse and Harms (WOAH 2021), pp. 220-225

+* Xenos, A. and Pavlopoulos, J. and Androutsopoulos, I. (2021).
+Context sensitivity estimation in toxicity detection.
+In the 5th Workshop on Online Abuse and Harms (WOAH 2021), pp. 140-145.

-* Pavlopoulos, J., Laugier L., Sorensen, J., Androutsopoulos, I. (2021).
+* Pavlopoulos, J. and Laugier, L. and Sorensen, J. and Androutsopoulos, I. (2021).
 Task 5 at SemEval-2021: Toxic Spans Detection.
 In SemEval (to appear).

-* Kouyia V., Pavlopoulos J., Papapetrou P. (2021).
+* Kouyia, V. and Pavlopoulos, J. and Papapetrou, P. (2021).
 RTEx: A novel framework for Ranking, Tagging, and Explanatory diagnostic captioning of radiography exams.
 Journal of the American Medical Informatics Association (accepted).

-* Pavlopoulos J., Papapetrou P. (2021).
+* Pavlopoulos J. and Papapetrou P. (2021).
 Customized Neural Predictive Medical Text: A Use-Case on Caregivers.
 Proceedings of the 19th International Conference on Artificial Intelligence in Medicine Online (to appear).

-* Laughier L., Pavlopoulos J., Sorensen J., Dixon L. (2021).
+* Laughier L. and Pavlopoulos J. and Sorensen J. and Dixon L. (2021).
 Civil Rephrases Of Toxic Texts With Self-Supervised Transformers.
 EACL (to appear).

+* Korre, K. and Chatzipanagiotou, M. and Pavlopoulos, J. (2021).
+ELERRANT: Automatic Grammatical Error Type Classification for Greek.
+In RANLP, pp. 708-717.

 * Korre, K. and Pavlopoulos, J. (2020).
 ERRANT: Assessing and Improving Grammatical Error TypeClassification.
 In LaTeCH-CLfL.